lbr-media/web-core/README.md

     }
 }
 ```
-* Insert the information for pressmind media object types under development.data.media_types (these informations are also provided by pressmind)
+* Insert the information for pressmind media object types under development.data.media_types (this information is also provided by pressmind)
 ```json
 {
     "development": {